 Again as well, the result of having the “nose” moved to a new position is unnatural and bizarre, but those qualities are provided in ways that are not too dark or gloomy.
 In the second stanza, it was just a “smell” that was humorously unpleasant, and this time it is a “tickle,” which is hardly the harshest of punishments.
 These gentle concepts ease the ideas into the child’s mind without growing so serious that the child separates from the narrative.
 Yet again then, Prelutsky has toed a line that is arguably genius.

-The somberness and drastic quality of his account, however, do not remain as he slips once more into childlike notions of fun and whimsy as a consequence for the action.
+The somberness and drastic quality of his account, however, do not remain as he slips once more into childlike notions of fun and whimsy as a consequence of the action.
 A child understands a “sneeze,” after all, and the idea that a change in “nose” position could lead to the “brain” having to “rattle” from the jarring motion is amusing on that innocent, youthful level.
 This is once more pairing a serious, adult lesson with a childish representation to create a simple story to showcase to young readers that acceptance of one’s being, to some extent, is the right way to go.

 It is worth noting as well that in this stanza, the very notion of a “rattle” brings in a new sense that a child can relate to.
 Already, the first stanza has utilized “smell,” and the second has embraced touch through a “tickle.”
 Now, the young reader can have a third sense acclimated to the notion through sound.
 As these senses are things a child would understand, once more, Prelutsky has catered to their level of thought to give them a clear, full view of his message of contentment with things that are already good.